jshprintz/Minesweeper/README.md

 ![Screen Shot 2022-07-28 at 10.04.50 AM](https://i.imgur.com/klTfeiS.png)

-And then based on those flags, they continue to clear the board.
+And then based on those flags, they continued to clear the board.

 ![Screen Shot 2022-07-28 at 10.05.24 AM](https://i.imgur.com/TChmdFq.png)